 Europe remains as the largest nickel market in the non-communist world, accounting for a fairly steady 40 percent of demand.
-Other nations, most to account for somewhat less that 10 per cent of non-communist world. demand
+Other nations, most to account for somewhat less that 10 per cent of non-communist world. demand.

-Nickel consumption growth in many. of these countries has been slower than earlier expected because of domestic austenly programs and massive foreign debt burdens.
+Nickel consumption growth in many. of these countries has been slower than earlier expected because of domestic austerity programs and massive foreign debt burdens.

-In terms of historical averages. about 60 per cent of nickel flows to capital goods end-uses such as plants. and heavy equipment for the chemical acrospace and energy industries, with the remaining 40 percent going to consumer durable goods such as automobiles and appliances
+In terms of historical averages, about 60 per cent of nickel flows to capital goods end-uses such as plants. and heavy equipment for the chemical, aerospace and energy. industries, with the remaining 40 percent going to consumer durable goods such as automobiles and appliances

-NON-COMMUNIST WORLD NICKEL DEMAND BY AREA.
-9 MONTHS of 1983
+NON-COMMUNIST WORLD NICKEL DEMAND BY AREA, 9 MONTHS of 1983

-However, since the beginning of 1983, in North America in particular, increases in mckel demand have. come from the stainless steel and nickel plating sectors; those first uses. for nickel which are linked to consumer durables markets.
-A closer look at the composition of U.S. stainless steel shipments shows that more than 70 per cent of deliveries. versus 65 per cent historically, arc inthe form of cold rolled flat products; the mill forms used extensively by producers of consumer durable. goods.
+However, since the beginning of 1983, in North America in particular. increases in nickel demand have come from the stainless steel and nickel plating sectors: those first uses. for nickel which are linked to consumer durables markets.
+A closer took at the composition of U.S. stainless steel shipments shows that more than 70 per cent of deliveries. versus 65 per cent historically, are inthe form of cold rolled flat products; the mill forms used extensively by producers of consumer durable.
+GOODS.